robtweed/qewd-hit-platform/docs/installation/orchestrator.md

-## Correcting Mistakes in your *settings.json* File
+## Correcting Mistakes in your Settings File

 It is possible that you'll have made some mistake(s) in your *settings.json* file parameters.
 If so, you'll need to shut down all your Containers and repeat the steps above.

-However, before you do so, you'll need to revert the Orchestrator's *config.json* file back to its initial installation mode.
+However, before you do so,
+you'll need to revert the Orchestrator's *config.json* file back to its initial installation mode.

 The easiest way to do this is to look in the *~/qewd-hit-platform/main/configuration* folder